HypothesisWorks/hypothesis/hypothesis-python/docs/supported.rst

 In terms of what's actually *known* to work:

-  * Hypothesis integrates as smoothly with py.test and unittest as we can make it, and this is verified as part of the CI.
+  * Hypothesis integrates as smoothly with pytest and unittest as we can make it, and this is verified as part of the CI.
     Note however that :func:`@given <hypothesis.given>` should only be used on tests, not :class:`python:unittest.TestCase` setup or teardown methods.